Combinatorial constructions of generating functions of cylindric partitions with small profiles into unrestricted or distinct parts: Generating Functions of Cylindric Partitions With Profiles and

+Again, the required inequalities are implied by the cylindric partition in the previous step.
 At the beginning of the first run, we do not have $a_1$ or $b_1$ in the cylindric partition, but rather $\widetilde{a}_1$ or $\widetilde{b}_1$, respectively.
-However, at the end of each run, the leftmost so many parts in the first and the second rows of the cylindric partition are labeled $a_1$, $b_1$, etc. This is what is depicted either in the steps of the procedure, or in \eqref{cylPtnBackwardPhaseStart}.
+However, at the end of each run, the leftmost so many parts in the first and the second rows of the cylindric partition are labeled $a_1$, $b_1$, etc.

 Because we deleted $(2j-1)$ from $\beta$, and we added 1 to exactly $(2j-1)$ of the parts in the intermediate cylindric partition, the sum of weights of $\beta$ and of the intermediate cylindric partition remains constant.
 It equals the sum of weights of $\mu$ and the original $\beta$.